Hypfer/Valetudo/docs/_pages/faq.md

 Specifically, we have seen vendors disable IoT devices also as part of international sanctions.

-Wherever you might stand on these conflicts and wherever you might be coming from, I think we can agree that even just tipping your toe into that topic is a massive business liability.
+Wherever you might stand on these conflicts and wherever you might be coming from, I think we can agree that even just dipping your toe into that topic is a massive business liability.
 Thus, I won't.

 I enjoy geopolitics as something watched from afar; not something where I suddenly find myself on the chessboard.